dazeb/openwrt-build/README.md

 ## This description has been translated and updated for Ubuntu 22.04.

+Updated using info here https://openwrt.org/docs/guide-developer/toolchain/install-buildsystem#debianubuntu

 The original description is in Chinese and is located here https://github.com/Lienol/openwrt